m-Py/anticlust-code/2_Simulation_Study/CODEBOOK.md

 - results-K2-solutions.csv
 - results-K3-solutions.csv
 - results-K2-objectives-raw.csv
-- results-K4-objectives-raw.csv
+- results-K3-objectives-raw.csv

-These files contain the simulation data reported in the manuscript "Using anticlustering to partition data sets into equivalent parts" (Papenberg & Klau, 2019).
+These files contain the simulation data reported in the manuscript "Using anticlustering to partition data sets into equivalent parts" (Papenberg & Klau, 2020).

 ---

 ## General information

 The data sets are given in a format where each row is uniquely represented by a combination of (a) anticlustering method and (b) an ID that uniquely identifies each simulation run.
+The "solutions" files and the "objectives-raw" files contain different information on the same simulation runs (identified by the unique IDs).

-In each run, three objectives were computed for a maximum of six methods.
+In each simulation run, three objectives were computed for a maximum of six methods.
 In particular:

 - K = 2:
     + For N <= 20, six methods were applied